ZachJxyz/mnply-site/README.md

 # Monopoly Technologies, Inc.

-I made this site as a simple landing page for www.MonopolyBooking.com AKA MNPLY.
+I made this site as a simple landing page for www.MonopolyBooking.com aka MNPLY.

 I built this site with basic HTML5 and CSS with Bootstrap.
 Pretty proud of the simplicity.